 In your opinion, what are Toastmasters International’s major objectives and how would you work to achieve them?

 I believe that we have both short- and long-term objectives that need to be met.
-In the short-term, we need to resolve the ERP fiasco, rebuilding faith in our members, and holding executives accountable for this completely unacceptable leadership failure.
+In the short-term, we need to resolve the technology migration fiascos, rebuilding faith with our members, and holding executives accountable for this unacceptable set of leadership failures.
 We also need to refocus on enabling Districts to "get well" by working through some of the financial restrictions we place on our Districts.
-Longer term we need to act and operate like the global organization that we really are.
+Longer term we need to act and operate like the global organization that we aspire to be.

 Additional information about candidate:

-I live in Tyler, TX with my wife, Kellie (a fellow Toastmaster) and our two way too spoiled cats.
-If I’m not on a plane for work, you’ll find us on a beach in Fiji or discovering new places (to us) somewhere on this beautiful planet we inhabit.
+I live in Tyler, Texas with my wife, Kellie (a fellow Toastmaster) and our two way too spoiled cats.
+If I'm not on a plane for my non-Toastmasters responsibilities, you'll find us on a beach in Fiji or discovering new places (to us) somewhere on this beautiful planet we inhabit.